IC 555 Applications, Pin Diagram, Internal Circuit Diagram Explained

 The function of Each Pin of IC 555:

-Pin no.1: The pin 1 provides the ground terminal for the IC to give the power supply.
+Pin no.1: Pin 1 provides the ground terminal for the IC to give the power supply.

 Usually, we connect the trigger pin with the Vcc and when we want to change the current state of the comparator we should decrease the voltage of the trigger pin.

 Pin no.3: The Pin 3 is called output.
-The pin 3 is to be connected to the load that means the IC can drive the load through the output pin.
+Pin 3 is to be connected to the load which means the IC can drive the load through the output pin.
 The IC can deliver up to 200mA of current through this pin.

 Pin no.4: The pin no.4 is used to reset the flip-flop circuit.